Making Homemade Applesauce

 - microwave until tender

-- sweeten with honey
+- sweeten with honey or sugar

 - add cinnamon or nutmeg to taste